softmagnet/tp/docs/DeveloperGuide.md

     2. Add a `Student` with a clash in `NAME` with an existing `Student`: `add n/Alex Yeoh p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3
        nok/ n/Elise Yeoh p/10987654 e/eliseyeoh@gmail.com a/311, Clementi Ave 2, #02-25`
     3. Expected: `This person already exists in the address book` message shown.

+### Adding a class: `addclass`

+1. Test case: Adding a `TuitionClass` successfully - no clash in `CLASS_TIMING` with existing `TuitionClass`es.
+    1. Prerequisite: TimesTable does not have any `TuitionClass`es.
+If you have any `TuitionClass`, steps to remove them are below:
+        1. (You may skip this if you do not have `TuitionClass`es) Delete a class: `deleteclass INDEX` for all `TuitionClass`es in TimesTable.
+    2. Add a `TuitionClass`: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
+    3. Expected: `New class added: Class Timing: MON 11:30-13:30  Class Name: Sec 4 A Maths Location: Nex Tuition Center Rate: 70` and switched to `Classes` Tab.
+The `Classes` Tab now shows the `TuitionClass` you added.
+The `Timetable` Tab also shows your `TuitionClass` on `MON 11:30-13:30`.

+2. Test case: Adding a `TuitionClass` unsuccessfully - clash in `CLASS_TIMING` with existing `TuitionClass`.
+    1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
+    2. Add a `TuitionClass` with a clash in `CLASS_TIMING` with an existing `TuitionClass`: `addclass cn/CS2103T ct/MON 10:30-12:30 r/70 l/Nex Tuition Center`
+    3. Expected: `The operation aborted because it will introduce a clash in class timing.` and the `TuitionClass` does not get added to the `Classes` Tab.

+### Deleting a student: `delete`

+1. Test case: Delete a student successfully
+    1. Prerequisites: Student to delete must be present.
+Steps to do this are below:
+        1. Add student: `add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
+        2. Note the students in the student list.
+    2. Delete the student: `delete INDEX`. `INDEX` is the index of the student shown in the student list.
+If there were no other student present before, this would be 1.
+Otherwise, it would be the number shown at the top left corner of the student card.
+    3. Expected: `Deleted Person: Student; Phone: 98765432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Tags: [Chemistry][Sec 3] Next-of-Kin: Jack Doe; Phone: 10987654; Email: jackd@example.com; Address: 311, Clementi Ave 2, #02-25` message shown.
+       Class no longer belongs in the class list noted in (ia).
+1. Test case: Cannot delete a student that doesn't exist
+    1. Prerequisites: Student at the student index to be deleted must not exist.
+        1. Easiest way to ensure that this happens: run `clear`
+        2. Note that the student list is empty.
+    2. Delete the student at index 1: `deleteclass 1`.
+    3. Expected: `The student index provided is invalid` message shown.

+### Deleting a tuition class: `deleteclass`

+1. Test case: Deleting a class successfully

+    1. Prerequisites: Class to delete must be present.
+Steps to do this are below:
+        1. Add class: addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center
+        2. Note the classes in the class list.

+    2. Delete the class: `deleteclass INDEX`. `INDEX` is the index of the class shown in the class list.
+If there were no other classes present before, this would be 1.
+Otherwise, it would be the number shown at the top left corner of the class card.
+       (eg. `deleteclass 1`).

+    3. Expected: `Class deleted: Class Timing: FRI 11:30-13:30 Class Name: Sec 4 A Maths Location: Nex Tuition Center Rate: 70`  message shown.
+Class no longer belongs in the class list noted in (ib).

+2. Test case: Cannot delete a class that does not exist

+    1. Prerequisites: Class at the class index to be deleted must not exist.
+Steps to do this are below:
+        1. Easiest way to ensure that this happens: run clear
+        2. Note that the class list is empty.

+    2. Delete the class at index 1: `deleteclass 1`. <br>
+    3. Expected: `The class index provided is invalid` message shown.

 ### Adding a Student to a Class: `addtoclass`

 1. Test case 1: Add a `Student` to a `TuitionClass` successfully